lunovanas/english-for-designers/03-content-first/case-study-01.md

 ![Alt text description.](images/cinestar/cinestar-before-and-after.png)

-## Team and my role
-It was a solo project.

-## Dates
-April, 2021.

-## Deadlines
-One week was given to complete the project.

 ## Takeaways
 This project was a great opportunity to learn more about rebranding.
 The changes don't have to be big to keep the brand recognizable.
 But we must move the design towards the chosen concept.